mckamey/cssuseragent/README.markdown

 		background-image: url(foo.gif);
 	}

+## Mobile browser detection

+CssUserAgent helps detect the increasingly ambiguous category of mobile browsers. cssua.js adds specific classes when it detects mobile browsers:

+	<html class="... ua-mobile ua-mobile-iphone ...">…<html>

 ## UserAgent map...

-UserAgent-sniffing is something to be used sparingly, but any pragmatic developer knows it is sometimes needed.
-When it is, cssua.js produces as a side-effect a helper object which makes user-agent-siffing a snap.
+UserAgent-sniffing is regarded as something to be used sparingly, but any pragmatic developer knows it is sometimes the simplest approach.
+When it is, cssua.js produces a helper object as a side-effect which makes user-agent-siffing a snap.

 An object map is also built which allows you to test the user agent from your script in a simplified manner that doesn't require string parsing.
 For example, this object is effectively produced:

-	cssua.ua = {
+	cssua.userAgent = {
 	   webkit: "534.10",
 	   chrome: "8.0.552.224"
 	};

 Testing for older Internet Explorer has never been easier than

-	if (cssua.ua.ie < 8) { /* proof of Pareto principle here */ }
+	if (cssua.userAgent.ie < 8) { /* proof of Pareto principle here */ }

 ## No Browser Hacks...